Vickyyy727/GroupT-healthanalytics/README.md

 3. Select the relevant variables, which include:

         •	Health Insurance Coverage (HLTHCOV) – Binary variable (1 = insured, 0 = not insured)
+	      ##initially, HLTHCOV reports whether the person had medical insurance/coverage from a public or private institution, or a combination thereof, for the Mexico samples.
+In the regression, we convert it into binary.

         •	Education Level (EDUCMX) – Level of education completed

         •	Income (INCEARN) – Proxy for economic status